-Scoliosis causes are largely unknown, with the majority of cases being considered idiopathic — or a condition with a spontaneous or unknown cause.
+Scoliosis causes are largely unknown, with most of the cases being considered idiopathic — a condition with a spontaneous or unknown cause.
 Most patients with scoliosis developed the condition during their adolescence and did not require treatment because the spinal curvature was mild.
 Many others who underwent treatments like bracing or surgery after being diagnosed were able to stabilize the condition.

 Scoliosis causes, risk factors and types

-Some individuals may be at a higher risk of developing scoliosis than others.
-Adolescents between the ages of 8 and 12, before the onset of puberty, are most likely to develop the condition.
+Some individuals may be at a higher risk for developing scoliosis than others.
+Adolescents between the ages of eight and 12, before the onset of puberty, are most likely to develop the condition.
 Genetics can also be a component — those with a family history of scoliosis are more likely to develop it themselves.

 Scoliosis is a general term referring to excessive side-to-side curving of the spine, but there are actually different types of scoliosis, each with its own causes:

-- Idiopathic scoliosis — this is the scoliosis that develops in adolescence due to largely unknown causes, suspected to be related to the rapid growth that comes at this age
+- Idiopathic scoliosis — develops in adolescence due to largely unknown causes, suspected to be related to the rapid growth that comes at this age

-- Congenital scoliosis — abnormal development of the spine in the womb due to improper growth or fusion of vertebrae
+- Congenital scoliosis — develops in the womb due to improper growth or fusion of vertebrae

-- Neuromuscular scoliosis — spinal curvature due to a neuromuscular disease, such as cerebral palsy, polio or muscular dystrophy
+- Neuromuscular scoliosis — develops due to a neuromuscular disease, such as cerebral palsy, polio or muscular dystrophy

-- Degenerative scoliosis — spinal curvature that develops due to spinal arthritis, degenerative disc disease or other forms of spine degeneration related to age or repetitive stress
+- Degenerative scoliosis — develops due to spinal arthritis, degenerative disc disease or other forms of spine degeneration related to age or repetitive stress

-If you are an adult dealing with scoliosis and have been unable to find relief with physician-prescribed conservative treatments, Laser Spine Institute may be able to help.
+If you are an adult dealing with scoliosis and have been unable to find relief with physician-prescribed conservative treatments, such as pain medication, chiropractic care and physical therapy, then Laser Spine Institute may be able to help.
 We can perform minimally invasive decompression surgery aimed at relieving the nerve compression that scoliosis causes.
 In certain cases, our minimally invasive stabilization procedures can slow the progression of spinal curvature.

-Our minimally invasive techniques have helped more than 75,000 patients get their lives back while avoiding the long and difficult recovery^ associated with traditional open back procedures.
-We have outpatient surgery centers across the United States and a culture of patient-centered care that puts you first.
-To learn if you’re a candidate for our minimally invasive spine surgery, contact Laser Spine Institute for your no-cost MRI review.*
+Our minimally invasive techniques have helped more than 75,000 patients get their lives back while avoiding the long recovery period associated with traditional open back procedures.^ We have outpatient surgery centers across the United States and a culture of patient-centered care that puts you first.
+Contact our team today to learn what sets us apart as the leader in minimally invasive spine surgery.